Summary and Keywords

-Interpersonal communication in the workplace has always been a primary area of interest for intercultural communication research.
-While early explorations were preoccupied with the preparation of U.S. military personnel, diplomats, businessmen, and missionaries for overseas assignments, the increasing pluralization of the social landscape, intensified by the forces of globalization, has bolstered research endeavours.
-These days, the scope of intercultural workplace communication inquiry comprises everyday face-to-face and technology-mediated interactions that take place in encounters, relationships, groups, and teams in a variety of working arrangements and across a range of public and private sector organizations worldwide.
-Developments in research have also been informed by the organizational approaches of antidiscrimination and diversity management that emerged in the United States and that have been exported to and reinterpreted in workplaces around the world.
-Issues of intercultural communication are related to such workplace communication processes and phenomena as social categorization, stereotyping, prejudice and discrimination, conflict and its management, organizational satisfaction and identification, socialization, supportive communication, interpersonal relationship development and informal interaction, negotiation of shared workplace culture, knowledge sharing, decision making, learning and innovation, or leadership and management.
-In recent years, there has been a research thrust into linguistic practices in workplace interactions.
+Early scholarship focused on the preparation of U.S. military personnel, diplomats, business people, and missionaries for overseas assignments.
+However, the increasing pluralization of the social landscape has bolstered research endeavors.
+These days, the scope of intercultural workplace communication inquiry comprises everyday face-to-face and technology-mediated interactions in encounters, relationships, groups, and teams in a variety of working arrangements, and across a range of public and private sector organizations worldwide.
+The scholarship also draws on the organizational approaches of antidiscrimination and diversity management that emerged in the United States and have subsequently been exported to and reinterpreted in workplaces around the world.

 Researchers have looked into such workplace communication processes and phenomena as social categorization, stereotyping, prejudice and discrimination, conflict and its management, organizational satisfaction and identification, socialization, supportive communication, interpersonal relationship development and informal interaction, negotiation of shared workplace culture, knowledge sharing, decision-making, learning and innovation, or leadership and management.
 In recent years, there has been a growing interest in the ways languages are used in interactions at work.